Grading system The letter grades and the quality points for each term hour are as follows:

 In the case of students who are not prepared to resume their studies with the same academic status at the same point where they left off or who will not be able to complete the program of study, the School will undertake reasonable efforts to help the student become prepared.
 If after reasonable efforts, the School determines that the student remains unprepared or will be unable to complete the program, or after the School determines that there are no reasonable efforts it can take, the School may deny the student readmission.

 A dossier and transcript service is available to all School of Music graduates.
 A $50 set-up fee is required to initiate the file.
-Individual dossiers and/0r transcripts are $5 each.
+Individual dossiers and/or transcripts are $5 each.
 The Office of Admissions handles dossiers, and the Office of the Registrar handles transcripts.

 - All students are required to abide by the rules and regulations of the University and the School of Music and are required to attend lessons, class sessions, rehearsals, and appointments arranged for them.
 Those whose attendance or progress is unsatisfactory, or whose conduct is disruptive, will be reviewed by the deputy dean and may be required to withdraw.

-- Participation in the Philharmonia Orchestra, Chamber Music, New Music New Haven, and Yale Opera is a continuing responsibility during the student’s stay at the Yale School of Music, depending on the student’s major.
+- Participation in the Yale Philharmonia, Chamber Music, New Music New Haven, and Yale Opera is a continuing responsibility during the student’s stay at the Yale School of Music, depending on the student’s major.
 Attendance at all rehearsals and performances is required and takes precedence over all outside commitments.
 Unexcused absences from an assigned ensemble will be reviewed by the dean’s office under the provisions of the above paragraph.

 - Any student who is absent from studies for more than five consecutive days may be required to present a medical certificate to the dean’s office.